 What do speech and language pathologists do?

-• Speech and language pathologists, also called SLPs, are experts in communication who help individuals of all ages with disorders in communication and swallowing.
+• Speech-language pathologists, also called SLPs, are experts in communication who help individuals of all ages with communication and swallowing disorders.

-• SLPs work in a range of settings including schools, hospitals, long-term care facilities, outpatient clinics, early childhood centers and nonprofit organizations.
+• SLPs work in various settings, including schools, hospitals, long-term care facilities, outpatient clinics, early childhood centers and nonprofit organizations.

 • SLPs work with individuals from birth to the elderly.